 - Many religions across the world find rose hips sacred and a divine gift.

 - Fruit on a rose is known as achenes, where a single enclosing contains a single unique seed, which is found inside the hip.
 The rose hips are developed from stem tips that swell in order to enclose their hairy achenes.
 Lastly, the hip skin is initially green and then can develop into shades of burnt orange, bright red, deep purple, or black.

 - Rose hip was once a medicine used for dog bites, stomach cramps, diarrhea, and menstrual complications.
 In fact, the British kept the fruit within pharmacopeia, an official list regarding medicinal drugs that had their effects and instructions on how to use, until the end of the 1930s.

-- Rose hip juice and syrup were used during World War I and World War II to prevent the soldier from developing diseases such as scurvy and boost their immune system and fight off any further complications.
+- Rose hip juice and syrup were used during World War I and World War II to prevent the soldier from developing diseases, such as scurvy.
+It is also use to boost their immune system and fight off any further complications.

 We have also made a full list of foods that guinea pigs can and can’t eat (150+ Types of Foods).
 Be sure to also check our recommended products page for everything you will ever need to assure a happy life for your guinea pigs.
 Hope this information was helpful and you have found the answer you were looking for.

 List of Sources